DKitov/exercise-repo/README.md

 # exercise-repo
 repo for first exercises
-Added new text in Readme file
+Added text in Readme file